GoC-Spending/Gov-wide-Chart-of-Accounts/7-2-eng.pdf.md

 154
 155
 174
-Page 45of 55

 Premium Pay for Work on a Holiday
-Shift Premium - Evening or 2nd shift
+Shift Premium - Evening or 2 	nd shift
-Shift Premium - Night or 3rd shift
+Shift Premium - Night or 3 	rd shift
 Split Shift Premium
 Schedule or Shift Change Premium
 Night School Compensation